binipringle/dh-in-prison/_texts/6-maintenance.md

 ---
 layout: narrative
-title: 5.
-P2CP at Otisville, a case study and possible proposal
+title: 6.
+Maintenance and Sustainability
 author:
-editor:
+editor: Sabina Pringle
-source:
+source: M.A. in Digital Humanities capstone project.
+The Graduate Center - CUNY.
+May 2020
 ---